MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/plan-analytics.md

 ### Data instrumentation for your core SaaS product or app

-Data instrumentation is required for your browser-based SaaS app.
-This instrumentation is often already done in your browser-based SaaS app's code.
-You can select analytics, customer lifecycle analytics, and conversion analytics metrics such as, bounce rate, page views, unique visitor count, session counts, engagement time, select through rate, and many more for your web app.
+This is the instrumentation that you will do for your browser-based SaaS app irrespective of whether you’re integrating with Teams or not.
+If you have a browser-based SaaS app, in all likelihood, you will have this instrumentation already done in your code.
+This is how you can see click analytics, customer lifecycle analytics, and conversion analytics metrics such as bounce rate, page views, unique visitor count, session counts, engagement time, click through rate etc. and many more for your web app.

 <!--
 If you're a SaaS developer, you would already have telemetry tracked for some of your core business metrics.
 Your SaaS product might have an existing web app, or a mobile app, and you've now introduced a new Teams app.
 The Teams app is another surface to expose your solution to your end user.
 It's another window to your SaaS landscape.